nefarius/ViGEm.github.io/docs/projects/DsHidMini/How-to-Install.md

     ![DRYeurZsPs.png](images/DRYeurZsPs.png)
     - Should only take a moment until success dialog
     ![InfDefaultInstall_La1TsZO9P0.png](images/InfDefaultInstall_La1TsZO9P0.png)
-- Run `DSHMC.exe` to see if the controller gets detected
+- Run `DSHMC.exe` (DsHidMini Control Utility) to see if the controller gets detected
     - Run it as Administrator to change settings, [check the documentation for details](../HID-Device-Modes-Explained)

 By now if you plug in your controller (or reboot the machine) chances are high that everything already works as expected.
 If it doesn't, worry not, [read on here](#troubleshooting)!

+## Beta builds

+[You can get the latest automatic build of the DsHidMini control utility here](https://ci.appveyor.com/api/projects/nefarius/dshidmini/artifacts/bin/DSHMC.exe?job=Platform%3A%20x64) which can contain newer yet unfinished features.
+May contain bugs 🐛 use with care 😊 It's unsigned so you'll get a warning when launched as Administrator, this is expected.
+Happy testing!

 ## Updating